Chair of the Federal Reserve: Conflict of interest law

 The law applicable to the chair and all other members of the board provides (in part):

 No member of the Board of Governors of the Federal Reserve System shall be an officer or director of any bank, banking institution, trust company, or Federal Reserve bank or hold stock in any bank, banking institution, or trust company; and before entering upon his duties as a member of the Board of Governors of the Federal Reserve System he shall certify under oath that he has complied with this requirement, and such certification shall be filed with the secretary of the Board.

 Salary

-Chair of the Federal Reserve is a Level I position in the Executive Schedule, thus earning the salary for that level (US$246,400, as of April 2024).
+The chair of the Federal Reserve is a Level I position in the Executive Schedule, thus earning the salary for that level (US$246,400, as of April 2024).

 List of Fed chairs

+Following the enactment of the Federal Reserve Act on December 23, 1913, the United States secretary of the treasury, William Gibbs McAdoo became responsible for overseeing of the establishment of the Federal Reserve system.
+He became the ex officio chairman of the Federal Reserve Board and a member of the Reserve Bank Organization Committee (RBOC).
+Until the Banking Act of 1935 was signed into law on Aug.
+23, 1935 and became effective on Feb.
+1, 1936, the incumbent treasury secretary had also been the ex officio Fed chair, whilst the de facto active head of the central bank was known as the governor of the Federal Reserve Board.
+The 1935 Act ended ex-officio membership of the treasury secretary, re-designating the governor as the chairman of the Board of Governors.

+Since Alan Greenspan's term beginning in 1987, Fed chairs have largely been economists with a doctorate in economics, with the exception of Jerome Powell and Kevin Warsh, who had each been a lawyer and investment banker before the start of his term.
+Arthur Burns had been the first Fed chair to have a PhD in economics, although his two successors prior to Greenspan did not.
+Some economists have argued that a Fed chair ought to have a PhD in economics.

-The following is a list of past and present chairs of the Board of Governors of the Federal Reserve System.
+The following is a list of the past and present chairs of the Board of Governors of the Federal Reserve System as well as governors of the Federal Reserve Board prior to the 1935 Act taking effect.
 A chair serves for a four-year term after appointment, but may be reappointed for several further four-year terms.
 Since the Federal Reserve was established in 1914, the following people have served as chair.